yearn/yearn-vaults/SPECIFICATION.md

 1. A User is able to deposit an amount of the single asset the Vault accepts in exchange for shares of the Vault's underlying assets, depending on the Vault's deposit configuration.
 1. A User is able to withdraw an amount of their shares up to the total available amount that can be withdrawn from the combination of the Vault's overhead, and what can be forcibly withdrawn from all the strategies with debt to the Vault that have been pre-authorized in the Vault's withdrawal queue.
-1. A User is able to transfer any amount of Vault shares to anyone else.
+1. A User is able to transfer any amount of their Vault shares to anyone else.
 1. Only Governance can approve Strategies to interact with Vaults and take on debt.
 1. Governance can set the Management role to another account, without their permission.
 1. Either Governance or Management can modify the parameters of a Strategy's borrowing capabilities.